 He (Jason Ward) also said that I admit to objectifying women which is 100 percent true.
 I do.
 And I said that.
 And I’ll stand by that because I’m a man.
 I’m a man with a certain body part that makes me objectify women and any man who says he doesn’t, I’m trying to be as clean about this, any man who says he does not objectify women in private or says he does not watch adult videos online is a liar.

 So I’d like for you to ask Jason Ward, “Hey have you ever watched adult films online Jason?”
 Because any man who says he doesn’t objectify women when he’s hanging out with his boys when he’s hanging out at the bar when he’s chilling watching football or whatever, he’s a liar.

 Objectifying a woman means you don’t view them as a person but as an object.
 In this case, a sexual object that exists for the sole purpose of deriving sexual pleasure.

 Objectifying women is bad.
 Being attracted to women is not bad unless you use that attraction to fuel something weird, annoying, or creepy.

-Speaking of weird and creepy, Jeremy wants his viewers to ask Jason Ward, someone they don’t know if he’s ever watched “adult films” online.
+Speaking of weird and creepy, Jeremy wants his viewers to ask Jason Ward, a person they don’t know if he’s ever watched “adult films” online.
 How ridiculous is that?
 I can’t imagine asking anyone that question, let alone someone I don’t know.